“One’s destination is never a place, but a new way of seeing things.”

 For managers or people used to dedicate most of their lives to work, taking a vacation is already a big step, but transformative travel can help you to reconsider your lifestyle and time management, giving more importance to your free time.

-I understand this topic pretty well being raised in a super productive and hard-working family that has always had little time off and I have experienced myself this challenge when I ran a tourism company finding little time for myself and beloved ones.
+I am familiar with this topic as I have been raised in a super productive and hard-working family that has always had little time off and I have experienced myself this challenge when I ran a tourism company finding little time for myself and beloved ones.

 A transformative travel can allow you to come close with other lifestyles and local communities that have managed to find a good balance between work and family, enabling a deeper reflection on life priorities and quality.